fogfish/gurl/doc/user-guide.md

 d := http.Join(a, b, c)
 ```

-Ease of the composition is one of major intent why ᵍ🆄🆁🅻 library has deviated from standard Golang HTTP interface. `http.Join` produces instance of higher order `gurl.Arrow` type, which is composable “promises” of HTTP I/O and so on.
-Essentially, the network I/O is just set of `Arrow` functions.
+Ease of the composition is one of major intent why ᵍ🆄🆁🅻 library has deviated from standard Golang HTTP interface. `http.Join` produces instances of higher order `gurl.Arrow` type, which is composable “promises” of HTTP I/O and so on.
+Essentially, the network I/O is just a set of `Arrow` functions.

 ```go
 /*